intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 :cpp:func:`MFXVideoENCODE_GetVideoParam` function before making any changes to bitrate settings.

-In all modes, oneVPL encoders will respond to the bitrate changes as quickly as the underlying algorithm allows, without breaking other encoding restrictions such as HRD compliance if it is enabled.
+In all modes, |vpl_short_name| encoders will respond to the bitrate changes as quickly as the underlying algorithm allows, without breaking other encoding restrictions such as HRD compliance if it is enabled.
 How quickly the actual bitrate can catch up with the specified bitrate is implementation dependent.